The Coherence Fee

 The verification gap at the center of autonomous coordination is a topological invariant — dim H¹ of the interpretation sheaf on the composition graph — computable before execution, constructively repairable, verifiable after repair, and irreducibly minimal.
 No protocol operating within the bilateral regime can reduce it further.

 The invariant creates a market.
 Bridge concepts are goods with computable value.
-Fraud proofs make non-bridging enforceable.
+Fraud proofs make non-bridging consequential.
 The competitive dynamic — tools with lower fee footprints preferred by risk-sensitive orchestrators — drives the fee toward zero at equilibrium.
-The market settles on Bitcoin because the fraud proof mechanism requires properties — tamper-resistant commitments, non-revocable bonds, dilution-resistant settlement, permissionless verification — that are operational necessities, not ideological preferences.
-The same constraints emerge whether the reasoning begins from constitutional theory or from protocol engineering.
+In adversarial or high-value settings, the enforcement mechanism requires settlement properties — tamper-resistant commitments, non-revocable bonds, dilution-resistant settlement, permissionless verification — that the companion essay derives from both constitutional theory and protocol engineering.

 This essay is the first of two gateway essays for the Res Agentica research program.
-The companion essay, Bitcoin After Money*, specifies the settlement substrate.
-Formal results, protocol specifications, and empirical evidence are developed in the Technical Spine:* Predicate Invention Under Sheaf Constraints*,* The Coherence Fee (Bridge), The Seam Protocol*,* The SHEAF Protocol*, and the* BABEL benchmark.
-The broader constitutional, economic, and epistemic synthesis appears in the abridged and full editions of Res Agentica: Coordination After the Absent Master*.
-The diagnostic tool is available at* seam-lint*.*
+The companion essay, Bitcoin After Money, specifies the settlement substrate.
+Formal results, protocol specifications, and empirical evidence are developed in the Technical Spine: Predicate Invention Under Sheaf Constraints, The Coherence Fee (Bridge), The Seam Protocol, The SHEAF Protocol, and the BABEL benchmark.
+The broader constitutional, economic, and epistemic synthesis appears in the abridged and full editions of Res Agentica: Coordination After the Absent Master.
+The reference implementation is available as bulla.